Skip to main content

 Eastern Parks.

-Saadani and Udzungwa — Tanzania's eastern parks where the bush meets the beach.
+Saadani, Mikumi, and Udzungwa — Tanzania’s eastern parks where coast, forest, and plains meet.

 MikumiAccessible from Dar es Salaam